 Georgia Soros

-Georgia works in our St John street office, alongside Tamara assisting in reception.
+Georgia works in our Brisbane Street office, alongside Tamara assisting in reception.
 Georgia is currently studying Psychological Science at Utas and is enjoying learning about Private Practice.
 Georgia’s first love is art and is incorporating art-based subjects into her study.
 When Georgia is not at work or studying, she is of course indulging in her creative passion.

 Dedicated Telehealth Clinicians